-Ever since Google raised their head towards direct competition with (the notoriously centralistic company) they have become more and more like what they have taught us to hate – their opponent.
+Ever since Google raised their head towards direct competition with Microsoft (the notoriously centralistic company) they have become more and more like what they have taught us to hate – their opponent.
 Google with their ever-growing spree of applications launched almost every week in recent years are becoming a kind of a large web application development powerhouse with a very large userbase and less of a web hub as they use to be.
 Killing us softly with their features:)

-We can try to attribute this change to the perceived rules of engagement at the big pond, where Microsoft “had” to create sophisticated “lock-in” methods on the level (apps tightly coupled with dev tools that are tightly coupled with operating systems) in order to maintain leadership.
+We can try to attribute this change to the perceived rules of engagement at the big pond, where Microsoft “had” to create sophisticated “lock-in” methods on the platform level (apps tightly coupled with dev tools that are tightly coupled with operating systems) in order to maintain leadership.
 But still, I can’t forget that the new competition between Google and Microsoft on the dominance of the web takes place on a competitive landscape Google created with their own hands.
 The web as a new competitive landscape is profoundly different then the personal/business computing landscape most of all for the distributed nature of the web.
 User “lock-in” may not be the smartest way to maintain dominance in a distributed world.

 The legendary “lock-in” strategy which is the holy grail in the personal and organizational computing world has many good reasons to be a “holy grail” in a world that is dramatically less diverse than the web.
 Of course, it does not have to be automatically the right answer for creating platform leadership on the web.
 The highly distributed nature of the web has always embraced loosely coupled innovation (open source) in terms of the relationship between the vendor and the user and creating one central point of service on the web just doesn’t fit in.